OfficeDev/office-docs/Ignite18/Outlook_Add-in_Lab/Lab.md

 # Build an event-driven Outlook add-in

 Outlook add-ins are web applications built using standard web technologies and loaded within the Outlook client.
-In this lab, you will use Outlook JavaScript APIs to build an event-driven add-in that can be used to validate room availabilty and capacity when creating an appointment.
+In this lab, you'll use Outlook JavaScript APIs to build an event-driven add-in that can be used to validate room availabilty and capacity when creating an appointment.

 In this lab: